-The Office of the Registrar is responsible for processing the issuance of all diplomas and transcripts for attestation by the UAE Ministry of Higher Education and Scientific Research.
+The Office of the Registrar is responsible for processing the the UAE Ministry of Higher Research.
 Obtaining the actual attestation is the student's responsibility.

 EXTERNAL RELATIONS

 Mission Purpose Goals AUD Alumni Associatior

 The Mission of the External Relations Office is to build and sustain enduring relationships between the university and its alumni and with academic, corporate and government entities that will help increase visibility and awareness of AUD while ultimately benefiting members of the university community, most notably the students and faculty.